-Landon Hancock teaches courses for both the School of Peace and Conflict Studies and the Department of Political Science.
-For academic year 2018-19, he was a Senior Fulbright Fellow at the Graduate Institute of Peace Studies, Kyung Hee University, Republic of Korea and is a faculty affiliate of the Program for the Prevention of Mass Violence at the School of Conflict Analysis & Resolution at George Mason University.
-His main area of focus is the role of ethnicity and identity in conflict generation, dynamics and resolution.
-This is coupled with an interest in grassroots peacebuilding, zones of peace and the role of agency in the success or failure of peacebuilding efforts.
+Landon Hancock teaches courses for both the School of Peace and Conflict Studies and the Department of Political Science and is a faculty affiliate of the Program for the Prevention of Mass Violence at the Jimmy and Rosalyn Carter School for Peace and Conflict Studies at George Mason University.
+For academic year 2021-22 he was awarded an International Affairs Fellowship by the Council on Foreign Relations to serve as a Local Peacebuilding Advisor to the UN Secretary General's Peacebuilding Fund.
+In June 2021, he was a Fulbright Specialist at Pontifica Universidad Javeriana in Bogota, Colombia.
+During 2018-19, he was a Senior Fulbright Fellow at the Graduate Institute of Peace Studies, Kyung Hee University, Republic of Korea, where he remains affiliated faculty.
+His main areas of focus are on the role of ethnicity and identity in conflict generation, dynamics and resolution, coupled with an interest in local peacebuilding, zones of peace and the role of agency in the success or failure of peacebuilding efforts.

-Dr. Hancock's awards include a Senior Fulbright Fellowship for 2018-19, a Peace Scholar fellowship from the United States Institute of Peace in 2001 for his dissertation, Peace from the People: Identity Salience and the Northern Irish Peace Process, and a summer fellowship at the Solomon Asch Center for Study of Ethnopolitical Conflict at the University of Pennsylvania in 2003.
+Dr. Hancock's awards include an International Affairs Fellowship from the Council on Foreign Relations, a Fulbright Specialist Award, a Senior Fulbright Fellowship for 2018-19, a Peace Scholar fellowship from the United States Institute of Peace in 2001 for his dissertation, Peace from the People: Identity Salience and the Northern Irish Peace Process, and a summer fellowship at the Solomon Asch Center for Study of Ethnopolitical Conflict at the University of Pennsylvania in 2003.
 He also served as a research fellow at RESOLVE, Center for Environmental Conflict Resolution, Research and Education.

-Prior to coming to KSU, Dr. Hancock taught courses at the University of Baltimore's Center for Negotiations and Conflict Management; American University's Washington Semester Program; and George Mason University's Institute for Conflict Analysis & Resolution, New Century College and Department of Sociology.
+Prior to coming to KSU, Dr. Hancock taught courses at the University of Baltimore's Center for Negotiations and Conflict Management; American University's Washington Semester Program; and George Mason University's Institute for Conflict Analysis & Resolution, New Century College and Department of Sociology and Criminology.

 Zones of Peace: Local Conflict Mitigation and Peacebuilding in the Midst of Civil Violence.
 Co-editor (with Christopher R. Mitchell).
 Bloomfield, CT.
 Kumarian Press.
 2007.